 - Withdraw consent to processing where the legal basis for processing is solely justified on the grounds of consent (please refer to section 9 for details about withdrawing consent to marketing).

-If you would like to exercise any of these rights, please submit your requests to the Data Protection Champion at the following details:
+If you would like to exercise any of these rights, please submit your requests to the Data Protection Champion:

 The Emergency Planning College